 - Describe the work environment and/or culture of this department/organization. - Describe a typical day or week in this role.
 What will some of my projects and assignments be? - Tell me about training that is involved with this role. - What are your company's strengths and weaknesses? - What makes your organization different from its competitors? - Why do you enjoy working for this organization?
-What do you find most challenging about working here? - What qualities are you looking for in your new hires? - Describe your supervisory style and your expectations for new hires. - How many people have been employed in this position and where have they gone? - What is the average length of stay in this position? - How is an employee evaluated and promoted? - What are the opportunities for professional growth? - I read about your organization.
-Could you tell me more about that and how it might impact this position? - When can I expect to hear from you?/Tell me about your hiring timeline.
+What is most challenging about working here? - What qualities are you looking for in your new hires? - Describe your supervisory style and your expectations for new hires. - How is an employee evaluated and promoted? - What are the opportunities for professional growth? - I read about your organization.
+Could you tell me more and how it might impact this position? - When can I expect to hear from you? or Tell me about your hiring timeline.